Three Things to Watch in Development of U.S. Offshore Wind

 The Expanding, Though Uneven, Horizon of New Federal Offshore Leases

 Over the last five to seven years, federal offshore leases sold in the range of millions to tens of millions, compared to new leases now selling for multiple hundreds of millions.
 But the expansion into new potential lease areas is uneven, not only because of varying wind potential, but also because of bureaucratic circumstance.
 In 2018, the Department of the Interior proposed a five-year offshore leasing plan that would open up nearly all federal waters to energy production and exploration, but in 2020, President Trump signed a moratorium, effective July 1, 2022, prohibiting offshore energy development for 10 years in federal waters extending from the Carolinas, across Georgia, and down to the Florida keys.
-The Bureau of Ocean Energy Management (“BOEM”) pushed forward the offshore wind auction for two lease areas in the Carolina Long Bay in May 2022 before the moratorium is set to go into effect, but it will take an Act of Congress to repeal the 10-year moratorium.
-The Biden administration’s Build Back Better bill would have undone the moratorium, but that bill stalled in the Senate.
+The Bureau of Ocean Energy Management (“BOEM”) pushed forward the offshore wind auction for two lease areas in the Carolina Long Bay in May 2022 before the moratorium went into effect.
+If signed into law in its current form, the Inflation Reduction Act would override the moratorium and allow the leasing process off the Southeast coast to move forward (though there are questions about whether this specific provision would survive parliamentarian review that occurs as part of the reconciliation process).

 BOEM is exploring leasing opportunities in other areas, including the Pacific Coast and the Gulf of Mexico.
 For example, BOEM has proposed new leasing areas near Coos Bay and Brookings, Oregon, which may avoid some of the engineering challenges presented by the Pacific Coast’s steep canyons.
 BOEM published the call for information and nominations on April 28, 2022, with comments accepted through June 28, 2022.
 Additionally, on May 26, 2022, BOEM announced a Proposed Sale Notice soliciting comment on what would be the first commercial wind energy leases off the coast of California, in the Humboldt Wind Energy Area and the Morro Bay region.
 The auction for these areas will be held in Fall 2022.